aaravmo/linear-bot-for-discord/README.md

 # Usage

-This program can be run 24/7 on a hosted server.
 Obtain a [webhook](https://support.discord.com/hc/en-us/articles/228383668-Intro-to-Webhooks) for the discord channel with all Linear workers and obtain an [API Key](https://developers.linear.app/docs/graphql/working-with-the-graphql-api) for your Linear workspace.
 To run the program:

 > $ python main.py --authorization:(YOUR_API_KEY) --webhookurl:(YOUR_WEBHOOK_URL) --scanfreq=10 --urgentfreq=6 --highfreq=15